denilsonsa/denilsonsa.github.io/_posts/2023-11-10-pipewire-multiple-ports.md

 So, indeed it is replicating the PulseAudio behavior, which explains why all of those configuration files are still mentioning PulseAudio.
 However, [most of the code relating profiles is in pipewire itself](https://gitlab.freedesktop.org/pipewire/pipewire/-/tree/master/spa/plugins/alsa/acp).
 There are [very](https://gitlab.freedesktop.org/pipewire/wireplumber/-/blob/master/src/config/main.lua.d/50-alsa-config.lua) [few](https://gitlab.freedesktop.org/pipewire/wireplumber/-/blob/master/src/scripts/monitors/alsa.lua) occurrences of ACP (Alsa Card Profile) in WirePlumber.

 Digging deeper, I found that [PipeWire has some logic for resolving paths](https://gitlab.freedesktop.org/pipewire/pipewire/-/blob/master/spa/plugins/alsa/acp/compat.c).
 It seems to look at `ACP_PATHS_DIR` and `ACP_PROFILES_DIR` environment variables, as well as `~/.config/alsa-card-profile/` and `/etc/alsa-card-profile/`, before falling back to `/usr/share/alsa-card-profile/mixer/` (or whatever the `prefix` or `datadir` was configured during compilation time).
-Unfortunately, after a few tries, I still couldn't make it read the files from my `$HOME` directory.
-If you have better luck, please document it somewhere (and contact me, so I can link to your solution).
+This is a [new behavior introduced a couple of days ago](https://gitlab.freedesktop.org/pipewire/pipewire/-/commit/636a9c611d3144f27f93bb785f28f41678a5f7a4), and not yet available on the PipeWire version of my system.

+It seems [other people also want to override the configuration per-user](https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/3631).
+Well, hopefully that will be possible in a future version.
+(Maybe already possible by the time you read this.)

 ### Custom profile per device